 Ballasts See “Light Ballasts”

 Batteries (Auto) Auto parts stores take an old battery when you buy a new one, sometimes even giving a rebate.
-Also, you can take it to a recycling center that takes them (e.g. Hartford Recycling Center).
+Your transfer station may also take auto batteries.

 Books Pass them on to friends, donate them to your local library for a book sale, or sell them to a used bookstore.
 The Springfield Transfer Station's Second Chance Shop will accept books for re-use.
 The transfer stations will also recycle books when they're of no use to anyone else.